HomeSpecialties › Otolaryngology (ENT)

 How to optimise your application

-The honest read: Entry is the whole game — the published numbers show very few offers a year, and selection (not the exams) is what stops people.
-The levers are the published weightings: a strong semi-structured interview (40%) and strong structured reference reports (35%) dominate, with a well-built CV (15%) and multi-source feedback (10%) behind them.
+The honest read: Entry is the whole game — the published weightings are the levers: the interview (40%) and structured reference reports (35%) dominate, with the CV (15%) and multi-source feedback (10%) behind them.
 Sustained ENT experience is what makes the referees and CV land.

-• Build sustained ENT experience (tied to Reference reports (35%) & CV (15%), start PGY1–3) — Unaccredited ENT/service-registrar terms are what let you field 8 surgical referees (2 ENT) and meet the rotation prerequisites — continuous, recent ENT time counts most.
+• Build sustained ENT experience (tied to Reference reports (35%) & CV (15%), start PGY1–3) — Continuous, recent ENT time is what lets you field the required referees and meet the rotation prerequisites — see the Reference reports component above.

 • Prepare hard for the interview (tied to Semi-structured interview (40%), start pre-application) — The interview is the single largest weighting — practise structured surgical-selection interview scenarios.